At LockerGnome.net, SteliosTsl asks:

 Browsers are typically a very personal choice.
 Few browsers are as alike in both backend scripting and general capabilities as Chrome and Safari.
 Both of these browsers should give you a good experience as long as you take the time to put their many features to good use.

 Chrome’s vibrant and active plug-in community is a big plus for it.
-Users the appreciate the ability to add third-party extensions without having to hunt for them individually might absolutely love the Chrome marketplace filled with free plug-ins optimized for the Chrome browser and OS.
+Users who appreciate the ability to add third-party extensions without having to hunt for them individually might absolutely love the Chrome marketplace filled with free plug-ins optimized for the Chrome browser and OS.
 Likewise, your experience with Chrome is universal across every major desktop platform.
 Even the mobile app is extremely similar to the desktop version of the browser, which could be a great thing if you prefer some consistency across all of your Internet-capable devices.

 Safari’s strengths are most prevalent in being fully integrated with OS X. This is one of the reasons it didn’t perform very well on Windows and has since been brought back to a single-platform development plan.
 Safari is a rock solid browser that supports almost all of the latest Web scripting technologies.
 Like Google Chrome, Safari is built on WebKit, which gives it a very similar overall smoothness and speed to Chrome.
 It’s been shown to be faster than Chrome on OS X, but this is mainly due to the fact that it was optimized specifically for this platform and not as a universal port.